pkubangbang/couchdb-todo-list/story.md

 6. To represent task, a `doc` with `type=task` is used.
 A special field `task_id` is used to trace the progress across rotations.
 7. When rotating, a new sprint-doc is created and the related task will be copied and linked with the new sprint_id.

+## conflict model

+A particular interesting and important part when designing couchdb schema is to think about its conflict model, which boils down to two questions:

+1. **"Why do two (or more) documents of the same id exist?"**
+2. **"How to resolve the conflict?
+Merge, Prompt, Pick one or Don't bother?"**
+   - Merge: Show the result of merge by some business logic, together with a button for prompt.
+   - Prompt: Display a conflicting state and let user resolve.
+   - Pick one: Just pick one as winner without merge, together with a button for prompt.
+   - Don't bother: Do not fetch conflicts.
+Rely on couchdb to choose the winner.

+Let's examine each type of doc.

+### The project doc
+Project doc contains name, description, participants and sprint_ids.

+Why do two documents of the same id exist?
+Because two writes to the same project doc happens separately.

+This is a normal scenario.
+To resolve the conflict, we choose `Merge`:
+- The project name, description is the winner's
+- The participants should be deep-merged: each person will receive merged role.
+- The sprint_ids should be merged, **otherwise there will be some sprint left behind.**
+- The prompt button should show on the project page, rather than the task page.

+### The sprint doc
+Sprint doc contains just name and due_time.

+Why do two documents of the same id exist?
+Because two writes to the same sprint doc happens separately.

+This is abnormal, since changing the sprint name / due_time should only be meaningful when the user is online.

+Or put it another way: to change the sprint, the user should send request to the remote server directly; otherwise the user can only create/delete the sprint without changing it.

+In this pattern, to resolve the conflict, we choose *`Don't bother`.

+### The task doc
+Task doc contains 9 visible fields together with a task_id which tracks the evolution between sprints.

+Why do two tasks with the same id (_id) exists?
+Because people will edit tasks.

+This is the common case.
+To resolve the conflict, we choose `Prompt`:
+- Show conflicting tasks in line-by-line order together with other normal tasks, with a merge button at the start.
+- When clicking on the merge button, the user is expect to provide the merge result, thus resolving the conflicts.